-NIFF presents a carefully curated program of approximately 50 domestic and international narrative, documentary and short films from established and emerging filmmakers.
-The opening night film and party takes place on the Artis—Naples cultural campus.
-Competition films screen at the Silverspot Cinema, a luxury boutique theater with state-of-the-art digital projection and sound.
-Our community is passionate about film, and Silverspot's intimate theaters create a relaxed environment where filmmakers and audiences can truly connect.
+NIFF presents a carefully curated program of over 60 domestic and international narrative, documentary, and short films from established and emerging filmmakers.
+The opening night film and party traditionally takes place on the Artis—Naples cultural campus, with competition films screening at one of our state-of-the-art partner theaters throughout the weekend.
+Our community is passionate about film, and NIFF always strives to create a relaxed environment where filmmakers and audiences can truly connect.

-We strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers and enthusiastic community.
-We intentionally keep our program small, which allows us to pay detailed attention to each and every film in the festival.
-Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome dinner to the opening night festivities and more.
+Whenever possible, we strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers, and enthusiastic community.
+We intentionally keep our program small, which allows us to pay detailed attention to every film in the festival.
+Filmmakers have always been encouraged to participate in everything from our exclusive filmmaker’s welcome reception to the opening night festivities and more.

-We hope that filmmakers will make lasting relationships during their time in Naples.
-NIFF fosters a spirit of camaraderie among visiting filmmakers, whether relaxing in the filmmaker lounge, attending each other’s screenings or sitting on a panel together.
+Our hope is that filmmakers will make lasting relationships during their time in Naples.
+Since the beginning of NIFF, we have endeavored to foster a spirit of camaraderie among visiting filmmakers, whether relaxing in the filmmaker lounge, attending each other’s screenings, or sitting on a panel together.
 We strive to build long-lasting relationships with our NIFF alumni and make a point to stay in touch long after the festival weekend has ended.
-It’s gratifying to watch careers and projects develop and we always welcome the chance to consider new work from our alumni.
+It’s gratifying to watch careers and projects develop, and we always welcome the chance to consider new work from our alumni.

 Filmmakers are at the heart of everything we do.
 When you share your film with us, you will be treated with respect throughout every stage of the submissions process.
 Your emails will be returned, your questions answered and a real, live person will (usually) answer the phone.